-For thousands of years, dyes were created by using leaves, roots, bark and flowers.
+For thousands of years, dyes were created by using natural materials like leaves, roots, bark and flowers.
 Some of the most beautiful and longest lasting colored fabrics were created with those natural dyes.
-Today, most fabrics and fibers are dyed with synthetic dyes that create reliable results and easy to repeat results.
+Today, most fabrics and fibers are dyed with synthetic dyes that create reliable and easy to repeat results.
+The liquid synthetic dyes you can buy for home use involve fewer steps than naturally created dyes.

 Prepare Fabric or Fiber for Dyeing

-Whether you are planning to dye fabric or yarn, you must prepare the item.
+Whether you are planning to dye fabric or yarn, you must prepare the item by removing any commercial finishes and treating the fabric with a new mordant.
 All washable fabrics should be washed to remove any finishes applied during weaving.
 Before washing, weigh your fabric or yarn.
 The best results come from dyeing in smaller batches usually around one pound.

 For iron, copper and tin mordants, use .5 ounce (two teaspoons) per pound of fiber.